Kaltsoon/nosql/material/2-mongo-introduction.md

 3. Export the contents of [this](./library.json) JSON file to the `book` collection by following the [Import and Export Data](https://www.mongodb.com/docs/compass/current/import-export/) instructions
 4. Open the `library` database in MongoDB Shell by clicking the name of the database in the list of databases on the left and then clicking the "Open MongoDB Shell" button
 5. Find out how to implement a query which lists all documents in a collection by reading the [Query Documents](https://www.mongodb.com/docs/manual/tutorial/query-documents/) guide.
 While you are reading the MongoDB documentation, choose the language as "MongoDB Shell" from the "Select your language" menu.
 Then, execute a query which list all the documents in the `book` collection using the MongoDB Shell

+> [!IMPORTANT]
+> Save the query in step 5 and its result to a file for a later submission.

 ⏭️ [Move on to the next section](./3-mongo-operations.md)